Thai Union Frozen to buy U.S. tuna firm Bumble Bee for $1.5 billion

 The transaction is valued at 8.6 times Bumble Bee's 2014 estimated EBITDA, Bumble Bee said in a separate statement.

 The acquisition would be Thai Union's third this year after the purchase of Norwegian canned fish producer King Oscar and French smoked salmon supplier MerAlliance.
-Analysts said Thai Union's rising debt means the company will need to sell shares to raise capital to expand further.
+For further expansion, analysts said Thai Union's rising debt means the company would need to sell shares to raise capital.

-Thai Union is open to funding options to bring down its debt-to-equity ratio, which will rise after the Bumble Bee purchase to 2.0 times, or double the company's target, Thiraphong said.
+Thai Union is open about its funding options to bring down its debt-to-equity ratio, which will rise after the Bumble Bee purchase to 2.0 times, or double the company's target, Thiraphong said.

 But the acquisition should boost Thai Union's 15 percent to 17 percent gross margin, Thirapong said, as Bumble Bee's margin is more than 20 percent.